Key Takeaways

 Coverage Options and Restrictions

-Second home policies tend to have stricter guidelines and often limit coverage.
+Second home policies tend to have stricter guidelines and often limit home coverage.
 For example, many exclude valuable items or reduce protection for vandalism and theft since properties may remain unoccupied.
+Home coverage for second homes is often more restricted and may be provided through a secondary home insurance policy, which typically excludes certain risks and damages such as natural disasters and maintenance issues.
 Most insurers require separate policies––your primary homeowners coverage rarely extends to a vacation home.
 If a property goes unmonitored, some providers may demand extra measures, like alarm systems, motion sensors, or even scheduled check-ins.
+Insurers may also require a vacancy endorsement or specialized vacant home coverage if the property is empty for more than 30–60 days.
+Second homes are more vulnerable to theft, vandalism, and undetected maintenance issues like burst pipes due to longer vacancy periods.

 Water damage from frozen pipes or storm-related issues commonly face higher deductibles or exclusions.
 Swimming pools, docks, and detached garages sometimes come with defined limitations because of greater exposure to accidents or weather.